gytenis98/ECE382_LAB5/README.md

 Lab day 3: implement etch-a-sketch or pong

-Lab day 1

-Answers to these activities should be posted to GitHub.

-Connecting the IR sensor

-Insert the IR receiver module into the protoboard.
-Use M/F wires to connect your protoboard to your MSP430.
-Use a regular wire to connect your signal and ground to the logic analyzer.

-When you are looking at the sensor ball on your IR receiver module, the pin on the left is your signal pin; the pin in the middle is your ground pin; and the pin on the right is your Vcc.

-On your MSP430, connect the signal pin to XIN/P2.6 on J2, the ground pin to the GND pin on J6, and the Vcc pin to Vcc on J6.
+Prelab:

-###Question 1: it should be arround 65.536 msec
+Question 1: it should be arround 65.536 msec

-###Question 2: It should be around 1ms per count
+Question 2: It should be around 1ms per count

-###Pictures of prelab table are includes.
+Pictures of prelab table are includes.
 Also, collected data included too.
-It is not the final version of prelab, but just to show that I did it on time.